NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 on the storage usage.
 See: Cloud Bucket pricing

 Projects using AWS, and GCP platforms can create as many buckets as needed, and mount on a cluster.
-Project’s default bucket is accessible from the public domain using the keys.
+Project's default bucket is accessible from the public domain using the keys.